cjspd-oly/MyUdemyProgress/readme.md

   - A ZIP archive containing all Markdown files
 - **Instant Progress Dashboard**
   A top-positioned dashboard provides updated progress analytics as you update statuses.
-- **Expand/Collapse Sections**
-  Use the sidebar toggle to expand or collapse all sections (when the filter is set to "All").
-For other filters, sections expand automatically if they contain one or more matching lectures.
 - **Enhanced User Interface**
   - Lesson status badges are displayed on a new, smaller line above the lesson title.
   - Improved scrollbar width for a better browsing experience.